 Engoo Blog Travel & Fun

-If you are interested in starting a collection yourself, there are some useful words and expressions you should know.
-From the records themselves to common terms you'll hear in stores or online, this article will cover some of the basics all record enthusiasts should know.
+If you're interested in starting your own collection, there is some special vocabulary you should know.
+From the records themselves to words you'll hear in stores or see online, this article will explain some basic English for vinyl collectors.

 Vinyl